rrafez/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # **Problem 1: Investigating the Range as a Function of the Angle of Projection**

 ## **1. Theoretical Foundation**
-Projectile motion is a type of two-dimensional motion where an object is launched into the air with an initial velocity $$v_0$$ at an angle $$\theta$$ relative to the horizontal.
+Projectile motion is a type of two-dimensional motion where an object is launched into the air with an initial velocity $v_0$ at an angle $\theta$ relative to the horizontal.
 The motion can be analyzed by breaking it into horizontal (x) and vertical (y) components.

 ### **1.1 Equations of Motion**
 The horizontal and vertical components of the initial velocity are: